A career in pet grooming empowers this mom of three to keep her family together while her husband serves a prison term.

 Ashley moved her family into Hope House, a Kansas City shelter for families in

 need of safe housing and other support services.
-It was there she met Barbie Daniels, a case manager at The Grooming Project.
-Barbie explained how the program worked for so many struggling parents who, like her, wanted to make a living wage and still have time for their kids.
+It was there she met a case manager at The Grooming Project.
+She explained how the program worked for so many struggling parents who, like her, wanted to make a living wage and still have time for their kids.

 Ashley was sold on the promise of The Grooming Project, but throughout her training, she continued to have doubts about herself as a groomer.